 What Is Adventure Therapy?

-Adventure therapy is a form of psychotherapy originating in the 1960s.
-The therapy combines nature, community, and daring exercises for therapy.
-The intent combines emotionally and physically challenging tasks with some risk.
+Adventure therapy assists individuals, groups, and families as they overcome behavioral issues, substance use disorders (SUD), or various mental health concerns.
 Adventure therapy is a highly effective method, and the adventure therapist seeks to actively stimulate clients with different tools.
 For example, some adventure therapists encourage healing by allowing patients to use ropes to build trust while enjoying outdoor activities.

 How Does Adventure Therapy Work?

 Adventure therapy promotes rehabilitation, growth, development, and enhancement of an individual’s physical, social, and psychological well-being through the application of structured activities involving direct experience.
 Adventure therapy includes the use of activities supported by traditional therapy.
 Often adventure therapy is conducted in a group or family context.
 It uses the environment to elicit change by utilizing experience and action with cooperative games, trust, and activities, problem solving initiatives, high adventure, outdoor pursuits, and wilderness expeditions.
 After each activity, the group debriefs or processes in a group setting.
 Debriefing or processing involves a discussion where facilitators help participants internalize the experience and relate it to therapeutic goals.

 - Rock climbing

 - Snow camping